anthonywebb/homebridge-cbus/README.md

 * `client_application`: (optional, defaults to 56) default application address for your C-Bus devices
 * `client_debug`: (optional, defaults to `false`) set to `true` to write C-Bus client debug logs to the console
 * `accessories`: (required) list of accessories to expose to the Homebridge server
+* `platform_export`: (optional) path to file for exporting a unified accessory list, see below.

-(NB. `client_eventport` and `client_statusport` are no longer required, but will be safely ignored)
+(NB. `client_eventport` and `client_statusport` are no longer required, and will be safely ignored)

 ### Registering accessories
-Currently you must register devices by hand in a config file.
-In the future we may auto-discover them.
+You must register devices by hand in a config file, however to make this easier for you, `homebridge-cbus` can automatically build most of the file for you.
+See Unified Accessory List, below.

 The platform definition in the `config.json` file contains an `accessories` array, which defines the available accessories using the following keys: